Aurora-Modders/AuroraLoader/README.md

 # Installation Requirements

-You must have the .NET Core 3.1 runtime installed - download it [here](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.3-windows-x86-installer).
+You must have the .NET Core 3.1 x86 runtime installed - download it [here](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.3-windows-x86-installer).
 This is a system-level prerequisite similar to a Java JRE or the dependency that Aurora itself has on the .NET Framework 4.0.
+We decided to publish a small executable that relies on this library rather than releasing a large (>60mb) executable without that dependency for convenience, but the latter can easily be created (let us know!).

 Otherwise, there are no requirements to use or develop AuroraLoader - not even Aurora itself.
+In fact, extracting the AuroraLoader download zip into an empty folder is one of the most reliable ways to use it.
 Just download the latest release from the [Releases page](https://github.com/Aurora-Modders/AuroraLoader/releases) and run the executable.
+If you extract AuroraLoader to a directory that contains an existing Aurora installation, it will automatically be detected and backed up.

 # Usage

 Download the latest release and extract to a directory.
 Run the .exe.
 If the directory doesn't contain a copy of Aurora the latest version will be downloaded automatically.
 Mods in the online registry can be viewed, installed, upgraded, and configured on the 'Manage Mods' tab.

 # Features